7 Intro to ggplot

 This is the line where reorder() is added.

-So now, our princess names are read-able, and the bars are organized in vote size.
-But what if we wanted to be clearer in our figure, so that we knew the exact number of votes for each princess?
+So now the bars are organized in vote size.
+But can we make it more clear about the number of votes for each princess?
 Let’s learn how to add this information.

 Now, we’re really starting to take advantage of the grammar of graphics by including more than one geometric layer.
 Specifically, we’ll be using geom_text() to add some information to our bar charts.